 About Us

-Our internship program provides intensive training in psychology under the auspices of the University’s School of Medicine.
-The program involves three medical centers: The University of Washington Medical Center, Harborview Medical Center, and Seattle Children’s Hospital and their affiliated programs and clinics.
-Administrative oversight for the internship program is provided by the Department of Psychiatry and Behavioral Sciences.
+Our psychology internship program offers intensive, high-quality training under the prestigious umbrella of the University of Washington’s School of Medicine.
+The program spans four renowned medical centers: the University of Washington Medical Center, Harborview Medical Center, Fred Hutchinson Cancer Center, and Seattle Children’s Hospital, along with their affiliated programs and clinics.
+Administrative oversight is jointly provided by the Department of Psychiatry and Behavioral Sciences in partnership with the Department of Rehabilitation Medicine.

-The Internship program operates within a very active research context which offers an especially stimulating environment for psychology residents who are considering clinically relevant academic and/or research careers.
-The Internship program has a membership in the Academy of Psychological Clinical Science, which is associated with the American Psychological Society.
-The Academy of Psychological Clinical Science is a coalition of training programs that share a common goal of producing and applying scientific knowledge to the assessment, understanding, and amelioration of human problems.
-The University of Washington School of Medicine ranks first among all public universities in the amount of federal research funds received.
+Embedded within a dynamic and research-driven environment, our program is especially appealing to psychology residents who are interested in pursuing clinically relevant academic and research careers.
+We are proud members of the Academy of Psychological Clinical Science, which is affiliated with the American Psychological Society.
+This membership reflects our commitment to producing and applying scientific knowledge to understand, assess, and alleviate human problems.
+The University of Washington School of Medicine leads all public universities in federal research funding, underscoring our robust research foundation.

-We utilize a scientist-practitioner training model, and we offer a generalist training program.
-Our generalist training has emphasis training tracks in adult psychology, child psychology, autism, behavioral medicine, and rehabilitation neuropsychology.
-More information about these specialized tracks can be found on our Track and Rotation pages: General Adult, Autism and Development Disabilities, Behavioral Medicine, General Child, and Rehabilitation Neuropsychology.
-Our training sites include a variety of medical settings including psychiatric inpatient and outpatient settings.
+Our program follows a scientist-practitioner training model, offering a broad generalist experience with specialized tracks in adult psychology, child psychology, autism, behavioral medicine, and rehabilitation neuropsychology.
+You can explore these tracks in greater detail on our Track and Rotation pages: General Adult, Autism and Development Disabilities, Behavioral Medicine, General Child, and Rehabilitation Neuropsychology.
+Our training program offers both inpatient and outpatient setting in most tracks.

 Internship Program Offerings